stripe/stripe-connect-furever-demo/README.md

 yarn dev
 ```

-Go to `process.env.PORT` in your browser to start using the app.
+Go to `http://localhost:{process.env.PORT}` in your browser to start using the app.